safaris since 1995

 How to get to São Tomé

 There is one airport with only one direct link with Europe from Lisbon.
 Otherwise, Air France flies between Libreville and São Tomé town at least twice a week.
 This makes it ideal for those wishing to combine a trip to São Tomé with a Gabonese holiday.

-Fly direct from Lisbon, Portugal or via Libreville in Gabon and consider combining with a safari on the mainland.
+Fly direct from Lisbon, Portugal or via Libreville and consider combining with a safari on the mainland.